Using EPS identifiers to look-up prescriptions

 (6) Dispense/Claim Form UUID* Generated when pharmacy team sends the overall prescription claim notification.
 Where claim amend feature used this will be regenerated.

-Generated for use by Pricing Authority
+Generated for use by NHSBSA

 EPS references-04-BSA